HypothesisWorks/hypothesis/HypothesisWorks.github.io/_posts/2017-03-09-hypothesis-for-researchers.md

 [Concolic testing](https://en.wikipedia.org/wiki/Concolic_testing) that would be another possibly interesting source of information to use.

+Exactly how much of this is original research and how much is just applications of existing research is yet to be determined, but I think it very likely that at the very least figuring out how to make use of this sort of information in sharply bounded time is likely to bear interesting fruit.
+The opportunity to see how Concolic testing behaves in the wild is also likely to result in a number of additional questions.

 #### Making the Conjecture engine smarter

 A thing I've looked into in the past is the possible use of grammar inference to improve shrinking and data generation.